kapouer/express-dom/README.md

   the document location.

 * data
-  the response data, but it follows the same semantics as dom(input), as it is possible to set a local path, a buffer, or a string starting with &lt;
+  the response data, can be a buffer, a Readable stream, a string starting with &lt;, or a local file path.

 * headers
   the response headers, defaults to Content-Type: text/html.